 Acknowledgements.
-EC-Earth3 simulations were contributed by VU Amsterdam and KNMI.
-The MIROC5 simulations were contributed by NIES Japan and University of Tokyo.
+EC-Earth3 simulations were contributed by VU Amsterdam and the KNMI.
+The MIROC5 simulations were contributed by NIES Japan and the University of Tokyo.
 CESM1.2 simulations were contributed by ETH Zurich.
-The authors thank editor Dr. Irina Rudeva and three anonymous reviewers for their constructive and insightful comments and suggestions to the manuscript.
+The authors thank editor Irina Rudeva and the three anonymous reviewers for their constructive and insightful comments and suggestions regarding the manuscript.
 The authors would like to thank Mathias Hauser and Emanuel Dutra for their help in the discussions for the preparation of soil moisture prescription data and the applications in the models.
-FL, DC, and FS acknowledge VIDI-award from Netherlands Organization for Scientific Research (NWO) (Persistent Summer Extremes "PERSIST" project: 016.Vidi.171.011).
-KK was partially supported by the NSF project NSF AGS-1934358.KW and SIS acknowledge funding from the European Research Council (ERC) ("DROUGHT-HEAT" project, Grant 617518).
-HS was supported by the Integrated Research Program for Advancing Climate Models (JPMXD0717935457).
+Fei Luo, Dim Coumou, and Frank Selten acknowledge the VIDI award from the Netherlands Organization for Scientific Research (NWO) (Persistent Summer Extremes "PERSIST" project 016.Vidi.171.011).
+Kai Kornhuber was partially supported by the NSF project NSF AGS-1934358.
+Kathrin Wehrli and Sonia I. Seneviratne acknowledge funding from the European Research Council (ERC) ("DROUGHT-HEAT" project, grant no. 617518).
+Hideo Shiogama was supported by the Integrated Research Program for Advancing Climate Models (JPMXD0717935457).
 The MIROC5 simulations were performed by using Earth Simulator in JAMSTEC and the NEC SX in NIES.
-WM is supported through the Swedish strategic research area ModElling the Regional and Global Earth system (MERGE).
-H.K acknowledges the National Research Foundation of Korea (NRF) grant Funded by the Korea Government (MSIT)(2021H1D3A2A03097768).
+Wilhelm May is supported through the Swedish strategic research area ModElling the Regional and Global Earth system (MERGE).
+Hyungjun Kim acknowledges the National Research Foundation of Korea (NRF) grant funded by the Korean Government (MSIT) (2021H1D3A2A03097768).
+This project was partly funded by the European Union's Horizon 2020 research and innovation program under grant agreement no. 101003469.